The Testimony of Gethsemane - Part 3 - Your Final Exam

 20 And in the same way He took the cup after they had eaten, saying, “This cup which is poured out for you is the new covenant in My blood.
 21 But behold, the hand of the one betraying Me is with Mine on the table.

 The cup is the new covenant in his blood.
 The blood represents his life.
 (Leviticus 17:11) The cup contains and represents his blood which is poured out.
 The cup is mentioned in the account of the last supper, followed immediately by the mention of the betrayer, exactly like here at Gethsemane.
 The cup is further associated with Y'shua's death.

-In the same way, after supper he took the cup, saying, "This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me."
-26) For whenever you eat this bread and drink this cup, you proclaim the Lord's death until he comes.
+25 In the same way He took the cup also after supper, saying, “This cup is the new covenant in My blood; do this, as often as you drink it, in remembrance of Me.”
+26 For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until He comes.